thomasbecker86/DiningReviewApi/README.md

 + H2 Database
 + Project Lombok

-### Features:
-A user can...
-Restaurants...
-Admins...

-### Known Issues:
+### Potential Improvements:
-+ No real input validation is happening.
++ Implement server-side input validation.
-+ All actions concerning the administrator can only be tested via curl (no .html implemented).
++ Add a basic .html-file to test actions concerning the administrator (can only be tested via curl at the moment).
-+ No Authentification or Authorization implemented.
++ Implement authorization for users and authentification for users and admins.